berlinplan/berlinplan.github.io/readme.md

 ##  blocking streets and increase polarization solve environmental crisis?

-> block the streets and making Video for Instagram and fight to get Power Positions in political System, will solve Environmental Problems ?
+> block the streets and making Video for Instagram and fight for Power Positions in political System, will solve Environmental Problems ?

 or
 > <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? (as former slaves in the US) </sub>